Ikaranetwork/IGuard/README.md

 ## Use via System Tray
 ![image](https://github.com/user-attachments/assets/ac939049-ec45-4ae5-bdef-df3c6995460a)

-## Anti-virus
+## Anti-Virus
-If Windows Defender flags IGuard as virus, please disable or whitelist/add IGuard to window's defender exclusions as it is a false and wont be fixed until we get the drivers signed for IGuard
+If Windows Defender flags IGuard as a virus, please disable or whitelist/add IGuard to window's defender exclusions as it is a false and wont be fixed until we get the drivers signed for IGuard

 ## Contributors
 - Ikaranetwork